 - the module code (eg HIST 1040) and title

 - an explanation of whether you want to add, drop or change a module.
 If you want to change a module to a different module taught within the same teaching school, please also include the new module code and title.

 Your parent school

-If you have applied to Leeds via a subject specific agreement, you will be allocated a parent school dependent on which school your home university has its exchange agreement with.
-It won’t be possible to change parent school whilst you are studying at Leeds.
+You will be allocated a parent school which will be responsible for the administration of your studies at the University of Leeds.
+If you have applied to Leeds via a subject-specific agreement, you will be allocated a parent school based on the subject area your home university has its exchange agreement with.
+It will not be possible to change your parent school whilst you are studying at Leeds.

 If you have not applied to Leeds as part of a subject-specific agreement, you will be allocated the most appropriate parent school based on your current programme of study at your home university.